blockmodcore/bmc/README.md

 # BlockModCore
-mc-like not-game, you need to install mods to play
+~~mc-like not-game, you need to install mods to play~~
+just 3d chunk and cam control

+tested on NixOS (2025-12-28) and a little bit on W11

+## Dependencies

+- gcc
+- alsa-lib.dev
+- udev.dev
+- wayland.dev

+## Environment variables

+set PKG_CONFIG_PATH and LD_LIBRARY_PATH if needed,
+my nixos home-manager configuration piece - [home.nix](./.doc/home.nix) for it

 ## Build and run